blacksmithgu/obsidian-dataview/docs/docs/annotation/types-of-metadata.md

 - field.second
 - field.millisecond

-For example, if you're interested in which month your date lies, you can access it via `datefield.mo:
+For example, if you're interested in which month your date lies, you can access it via `datefield.month`:

 ~~~markdown
 birthday:: 2001-06-11